 And I understand what the Professor is saying…it’s quite frustrating.

-The last question I have is what advice do you have for anyone who is d/Deaf and wants to make the most out of their academic lives and their general lives as well?
+The last question I have is what advice do you have for anyone who is deaf and wants to make the most out of their academic lives and their general lives as well?

 Donald: Don’t accept limitations that Hearing people place on you, telling you you can’t.
 Figure out what would work for you to help you accomplish what you want and tell Hearing people this is what you need to make it happen.